apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Japan quake survivors face freezing rain, threat of landslides**
+**Thousands of doctors in Britain walk off the job in their longest-ever strike**

-You can read more about it [here](https://www.reuters.com/world/asia-pacific/japan-quake-survivors-face-freezing-rain-threat-landslides-2024-01-03/).
+You can read more about it [here](https://apnews.com/article/uk-doctors-strike-disruption-nhs-a5c550eaa82d22b91805f5e29da047c6).

 ## Requirements
 - Python 3.8